paulmillr/code-style-guides/README.md

 * Flat is better than nested.
 * Beautiful is better than ugly.
 * Simple is better than complex.
+* Add blank line to the end of every file.

 ## Python
 * Follow official code style guide — PEP8.